Skip to content

 client.shutdown().await;

-Shutdown proceeds in three stages:
+Shutdown proceeds in four stages:

 1. Sends a oneshot signal to the background transport loop.

-4. Regardless of whether Disconnected is delivered, connection/session state is cleared (is_connected() == false, is_authenticated() == false, and room/player accessors return None).
+4. Regardless of whether Disconnected is delivered, connection/session state is cleared (is_connected() == false, is_transport_ready() == false, is_authenticated() == false, and room/player accessors return None).

 Drop fallback